 - Requiring you to give a portion of your tips to the employer.
 An employer cannot legally keep any portion of your tips for personal gain.

 - Not paying overtime for hours worked over 40 in a workweek or only paying time-and-a-half of the server rate and not the full minimum wage.
-In other words, unless your state has a minimum wage higher than the federal minimum wage, your employer must pay you at least $10.88 for each overtime hour you work.
+Unless your state has a minimum wage higher than the federal minimum, your employer must pay you at least $10.88 for each overtime hour you work.

 - Requiring you to work off the clock.
 An employer may not require you to do any work without pay.

-If you work as a tipped employee and your employer has committed any of the violations listed above, speak with a qualified overtime pay attorney today.
+If you are a tipped employee and your employer has committed any of the above violations, speak with a qualified overtime pay attorney today.

 Contact a Hotel and Restaurant Workers Overtime Attorney

 If you have been denied your wages or overtime pay, you have the right to file an unpaid overtime claim against your employer.
-To learn more about what an employment law attorney can do for you, consult with an unpaid overtime lawyer at the Leichter Law Firm PC.
+To learn more about what an employment law attorney can do for you, consult an unpaid overtime lawyer at Leichter Law.
 Our team is dedicated to helping you receive the money you worked hard to earn.
-Call us at 1-833-OT-WAGES to discuss your legal options and schedule a free consultation.
+Call us at (512) 495-9995 to discuss your legal options and schedule a free consultation.